tiltime/livingos-frontend-challenge-2019/README.md

 # LivingOS: Frontend challenge

-Hi, all applicants who interest this job oppunity.
-We would like to take a test on your coding skill.
+Hi, all applicants if you are interested in this job.
+We would like to test your coding skills.

-We don't care any degree or how many experienced years, you have. :-), If you can implement our assignment.
+If you can implement our assignment, regardless of your qualifications or how many years of experience you have, we will contact you for the next steps of the interview process.

-We'd like you to make a weather web application which can show the weather anywhere in the world.
+We'd like you to develop a web application for weather, which can show the current weather from anywhere in the world.

 ## Design Guideline
 This is just a guideline.
 You can adjust or totally redesign it.